3nk4kuu/QuestLog/README.md

 ## 🚀 About the Project

 QuestLog helps gamers centralize their progress across all the titles they play.
 Instead of scattering notes or relying on platform-specific trackers, QuestLog provides a clean and intuitive interface that works for any game on any system.
+This project was created by Syntax Squad for CS 3443 Fall 2025 at UTSA.

 ## 🎮 Key Features